NEED HELP CHOOSING RESTAURANTS IN RAVAL FOR DINNER?

 This is the favorite restaurant of our former king, Juan Carlos I. This classic restaurant offers since 1970 a unique cuisine based in fresh ingredients that the owner, Mr. Isidre, buys every morning in the Boqueria market (if you get there early, you are likely to see him choosing his fish in the central fish section or buying fresh mushrooms at Petràs at the bottom of the market).
 Tradicional Catalan and Mediterranean cuisine with some modern touches, and a cellar featuring more than 400 different wines.
 It’s an old school restaurant, with elegant mantelpieces and quiet atmosphere: perfect for a formal meal or a business lunch, or to regal your palate with local delicacies such as the most expensive Spanish ham or some dish including truffle or foie gras.

-So what about you?
-Head to the comments below and tells us: Do you know of any El Raval restaurants worth checking out?
+Do you know of any El Raval restaurants worth checking out?